How do you administer Narcan (naloxone)?

 - All kits contain an instruction chart for use and assembly direction.

-Naloxone can also be given by intravenous, intramuscular or subcutaneous injection, and may be given this way in a clinical or hospital, or by emergency responder personnel.
+Naloxone can also be given by intravenous, intramuscular or subcutaneous injection.
+It may be given this way more frequently in a clinic, hospital or by emergency responders.

 This is not all the information you need to know about naloxone for safe and effective use in an emergency overdose.
 Review the the use of naloxone or Narcan Nasal Spray before an emergency overdose situation, and discuss this information with your doctor or other health care provider.